SEI-R-2-22/u4_lab_python_CSV_parser/README.md

 </details>

 - Set a variable `name` to represent each header inside the loop.
 It's value should:
   - Replace the empty spaces in each `header` with underscores and lowercase the whole string
   - Append the formatted header `name` to our `fields` list

-A few useful python string methods:
+A few useful Python string methods:
 - [replace](https://www.programiz.com/python-programming/methods/string/replace)
 - [lower](https://www.programiz.com/python-programming/methods/string/lower)

-If done properly, your `fields` list should now have properly formatted python strings!
+If done properly, your `fields` list should now have properly formatted Python strings!
 Try printing the `fields` list below the loop to check.

 <details><summary>print(fields)</summary>